|

 of occupants, either assuming a distributed effect of the behaviour or ignoring occupant

-number of different factors upon a particular scenario, examining the impact of altering
+different factors upon a particular scenario, examining the impact of altering specific parameters

-A: The quickest way to run a buildingEXODUS simulation is in batch mode.
-By
+A: The quickest way to run a large number of buildingEXODUS simulations is in batch mode.

 process?